SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 ```
 > **💡 Note**<br>
 >-   There are further clauses available of which some are dealt with
     further down.
-In general, the recommendation is to hit `F1` for the keywords and additions to get the all the details in the ABAP Keyword Documentation.
+In general, the recommendation is to hit `F1` for the keywords and additions to get all the details in the ABAP Keyword Documentation.
 >-   Especially in older ABAP programs, you will see other forms of the
     `SELECT` syntax that you should no longer use.
 Strict syntax check modes might enforce the use
     of specific ABAP SQL syntax.
 For example, the `INTO` clause should be placed after the other clauses.
 Furthermore, [host variables](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenhost_variable_glosry.htm "Glossary Entry") or [host expressions](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenhost_expression_glosry.htm "Glossary Entry") are required for data objects and expressions, i. e. they must be preceded by `@` or `@( ... )`.
 Further information: [Release-Dependent Syntax Check Modes (F1 docu for standard ABAP)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap_sql_strict_modes.htm).